zendad/terraform-azure-aks-karpenter/README.md

 ````

 # Karpenter
 Karpenter is implemented using (self-hosted)[https://github.com/Azure/karpenter-provider-azure?tab=readme-ov-file#using-karpenter-self-hosted] mode.
-This part is not fully automated.

-## Karpenter Outstanding Issues
-1. Automate configuration of karpenter resources for nodepools
-2. Complete Automation of the script to boostrap karpenter
+# Bastion
+A custom bastion host is implemented for access to eks cluster if private access is implemented for eks cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements